workflowhub-eu/about/How-to-register-your-workflow(s)-in-WorkflowHub.md

 ### Supported workflow types

-Following workflow types are tested to work well with Workflow Hub, click on them to find out more.
+Following workflow types are tested to work well with WorkflowHub, click on them to find out more.

 <details>
   <summary>Galaxy (.ga)</summary>